Welcome to c-web-modules Documentation

 }

-void on_message(struct websocket *ws, const char *message, size_t length) {
+static void on_message(struct cweb_context *ctx, websocket_t *ws, const char *message, size_t length) {

 }